The Banquet Hall Tree: A Christmas at Biltmore Tradition

 George greeted everyone in the Banquet Hall mid-afternoon, where family members helped distribute gifts.

 We imagine that most of the employees and their children had never seen anything like the Banquet Hall tree.
 At the time, fewer than 20% of US families brought Christmas trees into their homes, much less such an oversized tree with electric lights and hundreds of presents wrapped beneath it.

 The tradition continues

-George Vanderbilt’s hosting of family and employees at Christmas is a tradition that continued long after 1895.
+George Vanderbilt’s hosting of family and employees at Christmas is a tradition that has continued for 125 years.

 Local and national newspapers published accounts of seasonal celebrations at Biltmore almost every year.
 And every year, those celebrations took place in the Banquet Hall, next to the tallest Christmas tree in Biltmore House.

 Tree raising goes virtual in 2020

 Although we are unable to host our annual tree-raising event for a live audience in 2020, we invite you to join us online for a special virtual event featuring an exciting, behind-the-scenes look at the installation and decoration process on November 4 at 5 p.m.

 *Sourced by an uncited newspaper from our Museum Services history files.